julienliang2740/Faces-Extracter/README.md

 # Faces-Extracter

-A small script to extract faces from images in a folder.
+A small script using OpenCV to extract faces from images in a folder.
 Specify the source folder name and output format in the inputs.json file

 To run: